Houses in Multiple Occupation (HMO)

 For more information, see the HMO government information.

-If you own a property which meets all of the following criteria, you need a House of Multiple Occupation (HMO) Licence:
+If you own a property which meets all of the following criteria, you will need a House in Multiple Occupation (HMO) Licence:

 - The property is rented out and

 - There are 5 or more occupants from 2 or more households, and

-- The tenants share cooking, bathroom or toilet facilities.
+- The occupants share cooking, bathroom or toilet facilities.

-The licenses are issued in order to raise and maintain the minimum standards of accommodation and management of these properties.
-They are mandatory, and failure to obtain the correct licence is a criminal offence, which may result in prosecution with unlimited fines.
-The licenses are valid for up to 5 years, the fees are laid out below.
+Licences are issued in order to raise and maintain the minimum standards of accommodation and the management of these properties.
+They are mandatory and failure to obtain the correct licence is a criminal offence which may result in prosecution with an unlimited fine.
+The licences are valid for up to 5 years and subject to a licensing fee; see the ‘Licensing Fee’ section below.